 Offering individualized dental care for anxious & phobic patients and patients who have a gagging problem……

-For some it is an all-consuming fear or phobia and the patient has no idea what sets it off and is absolutely unable to control it.
+For others it is an all-consuming fear or phobia and the patient has no idea what sets it off and is absolutely unable to control it.
 This is a true phobia and has to be managed by using either intravenous sedation in the practice or general anaesthesia as a day case in a day surgery unit.

 So what can we do to help……………..

 Featured Image courtesy of patrisyu at FreeDigitalPhotos.net